That’s a lot!

 For everything else, I went with defaults.
 For the Lookalike Audience ad, I included all six audiences that I created (one for each country).

-Now run these Sponsored Stories at a budget high enough or a period long enough to learn from the results.
+Now run these Sponsored Stories at a A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. high enough or a period long enough to learn from the results.
 We’ll get to that later.

 5. Create a Like Gated Offer